 Physical Science Session 2: Chemistry

-There is NO prerequiste for this class, however we will be working with word problems , so completion of prealgebra is recommended.
+PREREQUISITE: There is NO prerequisite for this class, however we will be working with lots of word problems , so completion of prealgebra is recommended.
 In lieu of that, a firm understanding of manipulation of variables and how to cancel units is required.

 It is not required, but it is highly recommended that you take these classes in order.